How to Use a Trigger Point Ball Effectively

 [Find out more about the benefits in “7 Incredible Benefits of Trigger Point Massage“].

-Note that if you are looking to treat a particular injury, I advise you do so in conjunction with a qualified physical therapist such as an osteopath, chiropractor or physiotherapist.
+Note that if you are looking to treat a particular injury, I advise you to do so in conjunction with a qualified physical therapist such as an osteopath, chiropractor, or physiotherapist.
 It’s also worth noting that your symptoms are often different from the cause of your symptoms.

 For example, one of my personal areas of weakness has been my lower back.
-This doesn’t mean that focusing on stretching or releasing my lower back is necessarily the best option for me.
+However, focusing on stretching or releasing my lower back is not necessarily the best option for me.
 I have an anterior tilt in my pelvis, which causes my hip flexors and quads to be tight.

 My glutes have also been known to be tight and weak!
-So I’ll get much better results from understanding these things and applying this knowledge so that I can choose appropriate exercises and stretches.
-When I focus on these surrounding muscles it has a positive effect on my lower back pain.
+So, I’ll get much better results from understanding these things and applying this knowledge to choose appropriate exercises and stretches.
+Focusing on these surrounding muscles has a positive effect on my lower back pain.

 Trigger point therapy tools